 Surfshark vs. ProtonVPN: the results

-Section | Winner | Remarks |
+Section | Remarks |

-Interface | Draw | Surfshark has light and dark theme options, and ProtonVPN has an interactive map.
+Interface | Surfshark has light and dark theme options, and ProtonVPN has an interactive map.
 A personal choice indeed. |

-Speed | Surfshark | The tests revealed Surfshark offers a higher speed in most locations. |
+Speed | The tests revealed Surfshark offers a higher speed in most locations. |

-Security | Draw | ProtonVPN uses an RSA key that provides moderately higher security but decreases the speed.
+Security | ProtonVPN uses an RSA key that provides moderately higher security but decreases the speed.
 Other than that, the security is similar for both services. |

-Features | Surfshark | Surfshark offers a more extensive selection of unique additional features. |
+Features | Both Surfshark and ProtonVPN offer an extensive selection of unique additional features. |

-Customer support | Draw | ProtonVPN responds to queries faster.
-But Surfshark has a live chat function and informative video guides. |
+Customer support | ProtonVPN responds to queries faster, while Surfshark has a live chat function and informative video guides. |

-Surfshark vs. ProtonVPN: who wins?
+Surfshark vs. ProtonVPN: the rundown

 FAQ